-National Center of Excellence for SMART Innovations
+National Center of Excellence on SMART Innovations

-The National Center of Excellence (NCE) for SMART Innovations provides climate and energy system solutions based on sound science and engineering to governments and industries around the globe.
-Our research seeks to quantify complex climate-energy system interactions resulting from all phases of a product or technology's life cycle and to develop cost-effective solutions to reduce any negative impacts.
+The National Center of Excellence (NCE) on SMART Innovations provides climate and energy system solutions based on sound science and engineering to governments and industries around the globe.
+Our research seeks to quantify complex climate-energy system interactions resulting from all phases of a product or technology’s life cycle and to develop cost-effective solutions to reduce any negative impacts.

 NCE researchers are evaluating developing the next generation of Sustainable Materials and Renewable Technologies (SMART) for urban energy and climate needs.
 This includes development and application of materials for renewable energy products, innovative building and pavement materials that reduce energy demand as well as materials which can improve regional impacts from Urban Heat Islands.